quickapps/docs/en/developers/plugins.rst

-This event is automatically triggered every time you try to read a setting value, your must implement this event handler in any of your plugin's `Event Listener <01_Events_System.md#registering-listeners>`__ classes and it must return an associative array for setting keys and their values, a full example:
+This event is automatically triggered every time you try to read a setting value, your must implement this event handler in any of your plugin's :doc:`Event Listener <events-system>` classes and it must return an associative array for setting keys and their values, a full example:

 .. code:: php